top of page

 Life as a Senior

-I’m going to be 92 this year and very few of my friends are left.
-Some are in the nursing homes.
+Very few of my friends are left.
+Some are in nursing homes.
 Some of them don’t even know who they are.
-I wonder if we just live too long.
+My brother passed away last year.
+My sister, Carol Gumbinger and her husband, Keith, live in Kenosha.
+I have many nieces and nephews.

-I’m still able, thank the Lord, to go get my groceries and go to DeForest.
+I’m still able, thank the Lord, to drive to do errands and get groceries in DeForest.
 But I don’t go much farther than that.
+I still do some traveling with the help of my family.

 Looking Back and Life Advice